apereo/apereo.github.io/_posts/apereo/2018-03-30-apereo-strategy.md

 bring in more members, or is it necessary to retain existing members?
 Yes?
 Great, undertake that hassle.
 No?
 Defer it.

+Considering a partnership?
+Neat.
+Will it increase recurring membership revenue?
+Go for it.
+It won't?
+It's a distraction, defer it.

 Apereo cannot afford to do anything that isn't increasing recurring revenue.
 Doing anything that isn't increasing recurring revenue has the opportunity cost of *not* doing something more likely to increase revenue, and Apereo just cannot